Educational Programs & Operations Levy

 Yes!
 Washington state law provides two tax benefit programs for senior citizens and individuals who are disabled: property tax exemptions and property tax deferrals.
 For more information on qualifications, please contact the Cowlitz County Assessor’s Office.

-The FAQs above are largely based on feedback from the district's December levy communication survey.
+The FAQs above are largely based on feedback from the district's December 2022 levy communication survey.
 Thank you to those who participated!
-This section will continue to be updated with citizen input.
+Latest update: Friday, March 10, 2023.